 - Frank Kern – I was listening to one of Brett’s audio interviews around this same time and was particularly taken with a couple of guys who had a simple but dynamite system called “The UnderAchiever Method”.
-Those guys turned out to be Frank Kern and Ed Dale and they had invented a neat little system involving driving traffic to a page where you asked one question “What One Thing Do You Want To Know About……X? where X is your chosen niche.
-Using the incredible AskDatabase software, the answers were collated and compiled so you could see what most people wanted to know about, and which were the most popular 1 word, 2 word and 3 word phrases people were using.
+Those guys turned out to be Frank Kern and Ed Dale and they had invented a neat little system involving driving traffic to a page where you asked one question “What One Thing Do You Want To Know About……X?Where X is your chosen niche key phrase.
+The answers were collated and compiled so you could see what most people wanted to know about, and which were the most popular 1 word, 2 word and 3 word phrases people were using.
 Then you went and created the product (usually an ebook, perhaps written by a ghostwriter, covering the most popular questions) and then you sold it back to your new mailing list.Most people gave the initial product away as an incentive to answer the questions and this also brought testimonials, so it was all good.
-Then the new traffic was sold the product along with real testimonials and using the language of the niche.
+Then the new traffic coming through was sold the product along with real testimonials and using the language of the niche.
 Very clever stuff.I believe they sold their mini-publishing empire of niche information product pages to a UK publisher for a very large sum of money, in the end.
 That was the first time I really realised the value of a specialist, niche market, responsive mailing list of buyers.
 Both Frank and Ed have gone on to become incredibly successful in their separate businesses, in Franks case not without a few setbacks!His online style is laconic, casual and very, very persuasive.
 Now Frank gets some stick but I just love his style and watching his Facebook Live recordings are just hilarious.
 Ed Dale went on to found the highly successful “30 Day Challenge” which walks new internet marketers through a free program (Ed makes his money on the affiliate products he recommends in that free program).
 Not sure if the 30 Day Challenge is still going but you could Google it or contact Ed on Social Media.
 Check Frank out at FrankKern.com

 - Rich Schefren – around 2006 a new internet marketing guru exploded on the scene, except he was a real life business guru who was moving into the internet marketing world, having sold his last business.
 Having coached many of the big names such as Jim Edwards, Mike Filsaime and many others, he then released his ground breaking report “The Internet Marketing Manifesto” swiftly followed by the “Missing Chapter” and “Final Chapter” reports.
 Rich blew my mind because he taught a load of solid business techniques that I had NEVER come across before, in an easy to understand and digest way, capturing the attention and admiration of the ADD troubled internet marketing community at the same time.
 I went on join both his “Business Growth System2 and “Guided Profits System” mentoring programmes – which are fantastic by the way – and my company The Money Gym started to grow swiftly as a result.
 Download the report – it’s not just about IM but about entrepreneurship – you won’t regret it.

 - Yaro Starak – I can’t remember where I first came across Yaro and his Entrepreneurs Journey blog but I knew instantly he was the real deal.
 I have subsequently gone back and read pretty much everyone one of his blog posts from Day One because I was fascinated in how he grew from a kid selling students Dissertation Editing Services to one of the most respected bloggers in the world.
 He’s got an interesting background and talks very openly about that, and his various challenges – both work and personal – and I love that about him.
 It’s not just how to get traffic, it’s how to be a better entrepreneur.